kshutkin/rollup-extras/plugin-html/README.md

 - Inject file names with hashes
 - Watch on a template file and trigger rebuild if it is changed
-- Provides minimalistic template by default, so you are ready to start without configuration
+- Provides a minimalistic template by default, so you are ready to start without configuration
 - Supports multiple rollup configs (will trigger only when last output generated)
-- Extensible through API so you can plug in something for html processing or generate new types of html elements
+- Extensible through API so you can plug in something for HTML processing or generate new types of HTML elements

-Uses [`@niceties/logger`](https://github.com/kshutkin/niceties/blob/main/logger/README.md) to log messages, can be configured through `@niceties/logger` API.
+Uses [`@niceties/logger`](https://github.com/kshutkin/niceties/blob/main/logger/README.md) to log messages, which can be configured through `@niceties/logger` API.

 [Changelog](./CHANGELOG.md)